-&lt;sup>238 See generally Teferra, supra note 39, at 965, 973-74.
+238 See generally Teferra, supra note 39, at 965, 973-74.

-&lt;sup>239 See supra text accompanying notes 53-57.
+239 See supra text accompanying notes 53-57.

-&lt;sup>240 Acknowledging that since the terrorist attacks of 9/11 the military has been used extensively in a quasi-police function with regards to the apprehension of terrorists and other non-state actor members of International Armed Groups.
+$^{^{240}}$ Acknowledging that since the terrorist attacks of 9/11 the military has been used extensively in a quasi-police function with regards to the apprehension of terrorists and other non-state actor members of International Armed Groups.

-&lt;sup>241 See Austl.
-Defence Force, supra note 90, ¶ 9.47 ("Unless the arrest or detention is for penal offences, they must be released 'with the minimum delay possible and in any event as soon as the circumstances justifying the arrest, detention or internment have ceased to exist"); Danish Ministry of Defence, supra note 91, ¶ 14.1 (stating that persons deprived of liberty must be released after the cessation of hostilities (for prisoners of war) or when they are no longer deemed to pose a qualified security risk or after the cessation of hostilities, whichever is earlier (for civilian internees)); DoD LoW Manual, supra note 68, at 107 ("POWs shall be released and repatriated without delay after the cessation of active hostilities.").

-an obligation that the detainee be informed of the reason for their detention, which is likely to occur in a LOAC setting as well, but that they also be promptly provided with a meaningful opportunity to challenge the lawfulness of their detention and, if necessary, be brought before a judge to answer for criminal charges.
-Assuming that nation states are not attempting to act contrary to the principle of State sovereignty and are not exerting their domestic laws extraterritorially, it is unlikely that a small-scale detention operation conducted as a matter of security in a grey zone conflict setting would be able to meet the legal due process demands of IHRL.
+241 See Austl.
+Defence Force, supra note 90, ¶ 9.47 ("Unless the arrest or detention is for penal offences, they must be released with the minimum delay possible and in any event as soon as the circumstances justifying the arrest, detention or internment have ceased to exist"); Danish Ministry of Defence, supra note 91, ¶ 14.1 (stating that typically not being held because they have violated a law and are being held to face trial but because they pose a security threat to the military force who are detaining them.
+Conversely, in IHRL, there is not only an obligation that the detainee be informed of the reason for their detention, which is likely to occur in a LOAC setting as well, but that they also be promptly provided with a meaningful opportunity to challenge the lawfulness of their detention and, if necessary, be brought before a judge to answer for criminal charges.242 Assuming that nation states are not attempting to act contrary to the principle of State sovereignty and are not exerting their domestic laws extraterritorially, 243 it is unlikely that a small-scale detention operation conducted as a matter of security in a grey zone conflict setting would be able to meet the legal due process demands of IHRL.
 Accordingly, given the impracticable standards imposed by IHRL in such grey zone operations, nation states should look to apply the LOAC principles to bridge this gap in operational abilities to avoid any potential by States or military commanders to escalate the situation to an armed conflict to displace the more rigid requirements of IHRL.